Why wait until Christmas to put up a tree?

 - Some have true leaf-shaped leaves, while others are similar to Christmas trees with pine needles.

-Perhaps the following Thanksgiving tree photos will provide inspiration for your own seasonal Autumn tree this year, or maybe next year.
+Hopefully, the following Thanksgiving tree photos will provide some inspiration for your own seasonal Autumn tree this year, or maybe next year.

 Thanksgiving Tree Photos